 This Matzo ball chicken soup is a fun tweak to the traditional Jewish Passover meal served during the Seder.
 Packed with protein you can add meat or leave vegetarian, either way this is delicious for dinner or served before your main dish. (affiliate links present)

 Chicken Soup with Matzo Balls

-You can certainly make this year round of course, but typically it is made and eaten during the Jewish holiday of Passover.
+You can certainly make this and air fryer latkes year round of course, but typically it is made and eaten during the Jewish holiday of Passover.
 At this time there are also readings, songs, prayers, wine, and specific foods are eaten (like this one).
 Meat is not typically part of it, but like I said can be a nice addition if you’re looking for something different.

 The soup is a simple broth base.
 Carrots and celery with onions are traditionally added but you could choose different vegetables than those.
 Matzah balls alone don’t have a lot of flavor, they soak and take on the taste of the soup itself as they swell.

 Yes!
 By themselves they are in fact fat free so great for weight loss if that is your goal.
 Everything in moderation of course.

 Depending on their size typically there are only 100 calories in two.